sherylg343/BYON/README.md

 Throughout development of the site, Chrome's Developer Tools were used to identify errors and ensure the site was responsive on each of the five primary screen sizes.

-Additionally, I used the following tools to identify and resolve issues in the HTML and CSS codes.
+Additionally, towards the end of the project, I used the following tools to identify and resolve issues in the HTML and CSS codes.

 * [FREEFORMATTER.COM HTML Validator/Linter] (https://www.freeformatter.com/html-validator.
 html) Used to validate HTML.